H.R. 4624: Muhammad Ali American Boxing Revival Act of 2026

 One championship belt per weight class

-The covered system would allow only one championship title in each weight class, with interim titles limited to narrow circumstances.
+Inside the covered system, only one championship title is allowed in each weight class, with interim titles limited to cases like an injured or unavailable titleholder.

 8